Sparky

 Prices vary across Australia due to differences in labour rates, climate demands, housing construction, and trade pool size.

 At the city level, Sydney is the baseline at $8,000–$22,000 per system.
 Melbourne tracks close to Sydney pricing, with the added factor that reverse-cycle ducted systems are standard (used for both heating and cooling year-round).
+Victoria also offers significant discounts through the Victorian Energy Upgrades (VEU) program for homeowners replacing gas ducted heating with reverse-cycle electric: up to ~$5,530 for a ducted reverse-cycle replacement, or up to ~$7,200 for a multi-head split system replacing gas ducted, with a $1,000 minimum co-payment.
+From 31 March 2025, all VEU-installed products must include a 5-year warranty.
 Brisbane's subtropical climate means heavy cooling loads and larger capacity systems, but timber-framed construction makes installation easier.
 Perth and Adelaide typically run 10–15% above eastern capitals, reflecting higher trade rates, smaller installer pools, and extreme summer heat that drives demand.

 Within any city, the range shifts based on home size, roof construction, and system complexity.
 Newer estates in outer suburbs with open roof cavities, modern insulation, and pre-wired electrical tend to sit at the lower end.
 Established inner-city homes with low-pitch roofs, limited cavity space, or heritage restrictions push costs higher.
-Two-storey homes add complexity regardless of suburb — running ductwork between levels is significantly harder than a single-storey roof space install.
+Two-storey homes add complexity regardless of suburb: running ductwork between levels requires floor penetrations and more creative duct routing, significantly increasing labour time compared to a single-storey roof space install.

 How We Calculate

 Estimates are based on surveyed trade rates for licensed air conditioning technicians holding ARC (Australian Refrigeration Council) authorisation, adjusted for each state and property type.
 All prices include GST.
 Figures reflect standard residential ducted air conditioning systems.
+For smaller homes or single-room cooling, a split system is often more cost-effective.
 Commercial installations and specialised applications are not included.

 Know what you need?